sourcegraph/handbook/content/departments/engineering/teams/core-services/managed-services/platform.md

 ## Operating services

+This is a user/operator-oriented guide.
+Guidance for MSP incidents is available in [Managed Services incident response](./incidents.md).

 ### Infrastructure access

 For MSP service environments other than `category: test`, access needs to be requested through Entitle.